Radivoj of Bosnia: Anti-king

 Radivoj started claiming the crown in 1428, but did not become a serious pretender until the First Konavle War in 1430, when the Ottomans lent him their support.
-Acting as anti-king, Radivoj sent a delegation to the Republic of Ragusa in 1431.
+Radivoj is first mentioned in historical sources in October 1431, when his envoys were in Dubrovnik.
 The following year, the Burgundian spy Bertrandon de la Broquière found him at the Sublime Porte asking Murad II for help in his bid to the throne.
 The Despot of Serbia Đurađ Branković and Bosnia's most powerful noblemen, Sandalj of the House of Kosača and Radoslav of the House of Pavlović, also rallied to support Radivoj.

 By 1433, Radivoj controlled most of the kingdom, with Tvrtko being reduced to its central and northwestern parts. Đurađ and the noblemen eventually lost interest in Radivoj, but the Ottomans persisted and took possession of Bobovac in his name in 1434.
 The Hungarians restored Jajce, Hodidjed, Bočac and the Komotin Castle to Tvrtko in mid-1434, but lost it all again to Radivoj as soon as they retreated, and appears to have followed them out of Bosnia.
 This made Radivoj the de facto King of Bosnia, but he was not recognized as legitimate monarch by any Christian state.
 Radivoj's fortunes overturned, however, when the Ottomans ceased supporting him in 1435, and he fled to the Kosača court in Zachlumia in the spring of 1435.
 Tvrtko seized the opportunity and, again with Hungarian help, reestablished himself in the kingdom.
 Radivoj continued styling himself king of Bosnia for the remainder of Tvrtko II's reign, but without any recognition.

 The death of the childless Tvrtko II in November 1443 opened a new possibility for Radivoj, who was at that time residing at the court of Sandalj's nephew and successor, Stjepan Vukčić Kosača.
 Tvrtko, however, had specifically intended to exclude Radivoj from succession, and appears to have designated Radivoj's younger brother Thomas as his heir.
 Thomas was elected king by a majority of the nobility despite Radivoj's attempts in Ragusa to prevent his brother's recognition as heir.
 A pro-Ottoman faction led by Stjepan, who did not take part in the election, declared for Radivoj.
 A war was waged until 1446, and it ended with Thomas being acknowledged as king by all the noblemen and by Radivoj himself.
 Radivoj was granted appanage by his brother, including the fortresses of Vranduk near Doboj, Sokol near Gračanica and Komotin near Jajce.